Buying a Second Property in Singapore: ABSD, Loans and the 99-to-1 Risk (2026)

 Property Cooling Measures

-In recent years, the Monetary Authority of Singapore has implemented a series of property cooling measures.
-These measures aim to stabilize the real estate market and discourage speculative behavior.
-Key changes include:
+Over recent years the authorities have implemented a series of property cooling measures.
+These aim to stabilise the market and discourage speculative behaviour.
+The key ones that affect a second-property buyer are:

 - Lower Loan-to-Value (LTV) limits for second and subsequent properties.

-- Stricter LTV limits for loan tenures exceeding 30 years or extending past age 65
+- Stricter LTV limits for loan tenures running past 30 years or past age 65.

-These measures will impact the upfront cash required for your second property purchase.
-Be sure to factor these changes into your financial planning.
+These measures affect the upfront cash you need and how long you should plan to hold.
+Be sure to factor them into your financial planning.

 Financial Planning and Home Loans